daemth/easychart/README.md

 ## Builds
 ### full
 Full build is used when configuring a chart and is best used in a backend/logged in usecase, since it quite large and has loos dependencies like highlightjs and handsontables.
-### minimal
+### Render
-Minimal build is used for converting raw data and configuration to an highcharts graph, this build is best used for displaying graphs build by easychart.
+Render build is used for converting raw data and configuration to an highcharts graph, this build is best used for displaying graphs build by easychart.
-The minimal build only has a limited set op options and api calls.
+The render build only has a limited set op options and api calls.

 options:
 *   data